metosin/muuntaja/README.md

 ## HTTP format negotiation

-HTTP format negotiation is done via request headers for both request (`content-type`, including the charset) and response (`accept` and `accept-charset`).
+HTTP format negotiation is done using request headers for both request (`content-type`, including the charset) and response (`accept` and `accept-charset`).
 With the default options, a full match on the content-type is required, e.g. `application/json`.
 Adding a `:matches` regexp for formats enables more loose matching.
 See [Configuration docs](doc/Configuration.md#loose-matching-on-content-type) for more info.

 Results of the negotiation are published into request & response under namespaced keys for introspection.
 These keys can also be set manually, overriding the content negotiation process.

 ## Exceptions

 When something bad happens, an typed exception is thrown.
 You should handle it elsewhere.
-Thrown exceptions have an `ex-data` with the following `:type` value (plus extra info to generate descriptive erros to clients):
+Thrown exceptions have an `ex-data` with the following `:type` value (plus extra info to enable generating descriptive erros to clients):

 * `:muuntaja/decode`, input can't be decoded with the negotiated `format` & `charset`.
 * `:muuntaja/request-charset-negotiation`, request charset is illegal.